-You can’t control what your data will say, but you can select the metric scopes that you use to track, monitor, measure and assess information, and the business decisions made.
+A metric is a measurable and quantifiable way of reviewing qualitative and quantitative information (datasets).
+You can’t control what your data will say.
+But, you can select the metric scopes that you use to track, monitor, measure and assess information.

 Data alone only highlights where the company sits currently in a particular aspect of business operations.
-Meaningful metric scopes give companies goals to work towards (for example, improving customer satisfaction scales) and allow for better results of subsequent projects.
+Meaningful metric scopes give companies goals to work towards.
+For instance, improving customer satisfaction scales will allow for better results in subsequent projects.

 Data consistency and quick data collection are important for analysis.
-If you cannot measure the data quickly or replicate its process, then you either;
+If you cannot measure data quickly or replicate its process, then you either;

 a) Have insufficient data.

 b) Are applying the wrong metrics during the analysis.
 This will create unreliable results.

 Great data analysts realise that analysing the data is the easier part of the process.
 The hard part comes when you hone in on what data is valuable and which metrics will encourage successful results for businesses.

 Data analysts must also present metrics in terms that are understandable and usable for organisations who need to make quick and smart business decisions.
 Jargon-fuelled findings are confusing.
 That is why Pansensic provide our clients with detailed conclusions that condense useful information into an easy-to-understand format.